Skip to content

 Waiver and Severability

-Statements made by Student Apartments staff or agents before or after the signing of the Rental Agreement cannot waive the terms or conditions of it.
+Statements made by Sunnyside Apartments staff or agents before or after the signing of the Rental Agreement cannot waive the terms or conditions of it.
 If it is determined that some clause of this Resident Handbook or Rental Agreement is no longer valid, the other portions will be considered in force.

-The premises rented to residents are a component of the housing operated by Student Apartments.
-Residents agree that they must comply with all current and future rules or regulations, requirements, and considerations contained in this Resident Handbook, in The University of Utah Regulations and any current and future publications or literature of Student Apartments or the University of Utah.
+The premises rented to residents are a component of the housing operated by Sunnyside Apartments.
+Residents agree that they must comply with all current and future rules or regulations, requirements, and considerations contained in this Resident Handbook, in The University of Utah Regulations and any current and future publications or literature of Sunnyside Apartments or the University of Utah.
 They are by reference made a binding part of the Rental Agreement and this Resident Handbook.

 In the event any provision of the Rental Agreement, Resident Handbook, or any pamphlet incorporated herein, conflicts with the rules and regulations of the University of Utah, as now constituted or shall be in the future duly promulgated, said rules and regulations shall prevail.